robertgshaw2-neuralmagic/nm_projects/Monitoring-Feature/system-logging-metrics.md

 # System Logging Metrics

-DeepSparse provides System Logging to enable out-of-the-box monitoring of system performance and health.
+This page includes details on the individual System Logging Metrics.

 ### Groups
 The following metric groups are enabled by default: